 Hiding In Plain Sight

-Ocotillos are common to the Sonoran Desert, and are one of the most unique plants in the southwest.
-Most of the time they appear like dead sticks, and do not draw too much attention.
-That all changes in the spring when Ocotillos transform into a bright green plant with spectacular red blooms.
+Ocotillos are common to the Sonoran Desert and are one of the most unique plants in the southwest.
+Most of the time, they appear like dead sticks and do not draw too much attention.
+However, that all changes between mid-February and mid-April when Ocotillos transform from dead sticks into a bright green plant with spectacular red blooms.

-Many people think of Ocotillos as a cactus but they are actually a thorny shrub.
+Ocotillos has thorns and live in the desert, and many people think of Ocotillos as a cactus, but they are actually a thorny shrub.
 This becomes clear when there is plentiful rainfall and small leaves quickly appear.
 These leaves provide a quick source of extra food through photosynthesis.
-During the dry season the leaves disappear as quickly as they came to retain moisture within the plant.
+When the water dries up the leaves disappear as quickly as they came, this allows the plant to retain moisture within the plant.

-Ocotillos bloom once in the spring to coincide with the Hummingbird migration.
+Ocotillos bloom in the spring to coincide with the Hummingbird migration.

 Ocotillos have co-evolved with hummingbirds.
-If you look very close at the flowers you will see that they are tubular in shape just perfect for a hummingbird's beak.
+If you look closely at the flowers, you will see that they have a tubular shape, perfect for a hummingbird's beak.

-Ocotillos are perennial plants and have extensive woody roots to gather moisture allowing them to bloom during a dry spring when other desert plants may not.
+Ocotillos are perennial plants that can grow to 20 feet in height and can live well over 100 years.
+They have extensive woody roots to gather moisture allowing them to bloom during a dry spring when other desert plants may not.
 This provides a reliable food source for hummingbirds during their northern migration.
-In this way the plant and the hummingbird both benefit.
-The Ocotillos get pollinated while the hummingbirds get much needed fuel for their long trip north.
+In this way, the plant and the hummingbird both benefit.
+The Ocotillos get pollinated while the hummingbirds get much-needed fuel for their long trip north.